Skip to content Skip to sidebar Skip to footer

 The Role of Misinformation on Cash and Voucher Assistance for Social Cohesion in Lebanon

-Executive Summary The main objective of the study is to shed light on how misinformation affects different actors (refugees, host communities, beneficiaries, non-beneficiaries, policy makers, implementing agencies) and how this impacts their social interactions and behavioral patterns.
-The results of the study will help implementing organizations to reassess their communication efforts by understand how detrimental…
+Executive Summary The main objective of the study was to shed light on how misinformation affects different actors (refugees, host communities, beneficiaries, non-beneficiaries, policy makers, implementing agencies) and how this impacts their social interactions and behavioral patterns.
+The results of the study aims to help implementing organizations to reassess their communication efforts by understand how…

 Read More